microsoft/CameraTraps/README.md

 * Royal Society for the Protection of Birds (RSPB)
 * Island Conservation
 * Synthetaic
-* School of Natural Sciences, University of Tasmania
 * Arizona Department of Environmental Quality
 * Wildlife Research, Oregon Department of Fish and Wildlife
 * National Wildlife Refuge System, Southwest Region, US Fish and Wildlife